goetas/twital/doc/en/source/tags/capture.rst

 ``capture``
 =======

-This attribute act as ``set`` tag and allows to 'capture' chunks of text:
+This attribute act as ``set`` tag and allows to 'capture' chunks of text into a variable:

 .. code-block:: xml+jinja